shapsider/monae/README.md

 ```

 In ipynb files, select one of four datasets: `pbmc, chen2019, ma2020, muto2021`.

+## Auto infer guidance
+A new version is provided here that can generate guidance without relying on annotation files, please refer to the dir `liu`.
+Run the following files in sequence:

+1. 1_train_gnn.py
+2. 2_graph_generation.py
+3. 3_integration.py
+4. 4_inference.ipynb

 # Monae-Extension
 At present, the repo released a stable and convenient training strategy for Monae's variant Monae-E. Run the following files in sequence: